-- Pithing with a metal probe (e.g., 20-22 gauge, 1.5 inch needle), is performed by holding the frog facing away from you, flexing the nose down and locating the soft depression (foramen magnum) at the end/base of the skull. - Insert the probe into the skull 1-2 cm and move it from side to side to destroy the brain. - Without completely removing the probe, redirect it towards the body to sever the spinal cord.
+- Pithing with a metal probe (e.g., 20-22 gauge, 1.5 inch needle), is performed by holding the amphibian facing away from you, flexing the nose down and locating the soft depression (foramen magnum) at the end/base of the skull. - Insert the probe into the skull 1-2 cm and move it from side to side to destroy the brain. - Without completely removing the probe, redirect it towards the body to sever the spinal cord.

-Decapitation Then Pithing
+Decapitation then Pithing

-- Decapitation will require a sharp metal knife, large pruning shears or guillotine. - Remove the head just behind the back of the jaw where the neck meets the skull. - Because the central nervous system (CNS) of amphibians can tolerate low oxygen and blood pressure, decapitation must be followed by pithing to ensure immediate death (AVMA, 2020). - Decapitation is used in situations when locating the site for pithing is challenging. - Once decapitated, the brain and spinal cord are exposed, making the pithing location obvious.
+- Performed after deep anesthesia or blunt force trauma to the brain. - Decapitation will require a sharp metal knife, large pruning shears or guillotine. - Remove the head just behind the back of the jaw where the neck meets the skull. - Because the central nervous system (CNS) of amphibians can tolerate low oxygen and blood pressure, decapitation must be followed by pithing to ensure immediate death (AVMA, 2020). - Decapitation is used in situations when locating the site for pithing is challenging. - Once decapitated, the brain and spinal cord are exposed, making the pithing location obvious.